 Why Preventive Repairs Are Worth Your Time

-The truth is, ignoring small issues can cut years off its life.
-A missing fastener, a patch of rust, or even cracked sealant around a seam—these things might seem minor at first.
-But they can lead to leaks, structural damage, and bigger repair bills if they’re left alone too long.
+A missing fastener, a patch of rust, or a cracked sealant around a seam might seem minor at first, but these seemingly insignificant problems can lead to leaks, structural damage, and costly repairs if left unaddressed.

 What To Look Out For